An Illustrated History of Old Sutton in St. Helens, Lancashire

 Two views of the Griffin Inn at 145 /147 Peasley Cross Lane on the corner with Sutton Road

-Hawk and Buck - 91 Peasley Cross Lane, corner with Manor Street - James Lawton was licensee in 1859 - Listed in Worrall's Directory of 1871 - Carpenter Samuel Ranon dropped down dead in the pub on March 10th 1877 - In August 1879 the licence was transferred from James Bate to George Houghton.
+Hawk and Buck - 91 Peasley Cross Lane, on the corner with Manor Street with entrances in both - James Lawton was licensee in 1859 - Listed in Worrall's Directory of 1871 - Carpenter Samuel Ranon dropped down dead in the pub on March 10th 1877 - In August 1879 the licence was transferred from James Bate to George Houghton.
 In 1893 he became a director of funeral furnisher's Dixon-Fletcher, a.k.a.
-W. G. Dixon. - Peasley Cross Football Club had its headquarters at the Hawk and Buck.
+W. G. Dixon. - The pub was put up for auction in May 1896, along with the adjacent hairdresser's shop in Peasley Cross Lane run by John Price.
+An advertisement for the sale stated that a patent beer extractor was used in the cellar, which obviated the need for stillages or tilting of beer barrels. - Peasley Cross Football Club had its headquarters at the Hawk and Buck.
 On May 7th 1898 William Rowland of 51 Ellbess Lane was fined 20 shillings for stealing a silver watch from John Bretherton who'd left it in the dressing room at the pub while he was playing at Sherdley. - Extensive alterations took place in 1899 - In February 1900 the licence was transferred from George Houghton to his brother-in-law James Cunliffe.
 He was sacked after a police raid on September 8th 1906, after allowing gambling on his premises.
 An undercover policeman had posed as a labourer to gather evidence of betting on horse racing. - In 1913 the house was owned by Ellis, Ward & Co. of Warrington.
 They had bought it at auction for £8500 - Demolished in early 1970s -